 Show Your Style

 Interior design is a field that embraces creativity.
 A client seeking the services of an interior designer wants someone who has developed their own sense of style and artistic vision.
 Are you a designer who prefers sleek modern design, colorful and Avant-garde spaces, or homey comfort?
 What inspires you?
+Which artist styles and mediums do you favor?
 Share these things in your cover letter, so the reader knows your personal design style.

 Senior Certified HR Professional & Career Coach